jmgarciabe/loa/README.md

 As of november November of 2017 it is supposed that members of the DSpace EGroup with ID 1 are administrators, members of EGroup 2 are experts and members of EGroup 3 are users.
 And this is hardcoded.

 SQL scripts to extend DSpace relational datamodel are given under loaDbScripts/, those should be executed for this customization to work propoerly.
-First shoud be ran the proper DDL script, postgres or oracle, follow by the DML script.
+First shoud be run the proper DDL script, postgres or oracle, follow by the DML script.